IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 attribute-map.xml
 ^^^^^^^^^^^^^^^^^

 By default, some attributes ``/etc/shibboleth/attribute-map.xml`` are commented out.
 Edit the file to enable them so that all the require attributes come through.
-You can download a `sample attribute-map.xml file <../_static/installation/files/etc/shibboleth/attribute-map.xml>`_.
+You can download a :download:`sample attribute-map.xml file <../_static/installation/files/etc/shibboleth/attribute-map.xml>`.

 Disable or Reconfigure SELinux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~